timschneeb/awesome-shizuku/README.md

 ### Power

-* [PowerAct](https://github.com/ryuunoakaihitomi/PowerAct) - An Android library that can manipulate power-related actions with just few lines of code `Apache-2.0`
+* [PowerAct](https://github.com/ryuunoakaihitomi/PowerAct) - An Android library that can manipulate power-related actions with just a few lines of code `Apache-2.0`

 --------------------